throttled/throttled/README.md

 When your changes are ready, [open a pull request][pr] using "compare across forks".

+## Related Projects

+See [throttled/gcra][throttled-gcra] for a list of other projects related to rate limiting and GCRA.

 ## License

 The [BSD 3-clause license][bsd].
 Copyright (c) 2014 Martin Angers and contributors.